Kernix13/beginner-git-commands/README.md

 Some people will mention using an SSH key to validate your identity.
 I found that a little confusing so I prefer the method above.

-Also, try the following command to see all the configutarion settings:
+Also, try the following command to see all the configuration settings:

 ```
 git config --list
 ```

-Run that commmand and scroll down and look for `user.name=“Yourname”` and `user.email=“your-email@whatevs.com”`, though until you set those values you either will not see those fields or they will be set to empty strings.
+Run that command and scroll down and look for `user.name=“Yourname”` and `user.email=“your-email@whatevs.com”`, though until you set those values you either will not see those fields or they will be set to empty strings.

 ## Pushing your local files to an empty repo

 This works for me when pushing to a repo I created without a README file.
-If you hve a README file, then you will get an error when trying to push, so you'll have to do a `git pull` command.
+If you have a README file, then you will get an error when trying to push, so you'll have to do a `git pull` command.
 It's easier to have an empty repo:

 ```
 git init